 I recommend starting to learn Spanish before arriving, if possible.
 It’s taking me a lot longer than I anticipated even to be conversational.

-One thing I’ve noticed is that apps like Duolingo are a lot more helpful after learning some grammar.
+I’ve noticed that apps like Duolingo are a lot more helpful after learning some grammar.
 I also recommend diving right in and speaking as much as possible right away.

 One of my friends knew many Spanish words but struggled because people couldn’t understand her accent.
 She never quite became conversational.

 I know not everyone can move with a company.
-If you are on your own, be prepared to wade through a lot of red tapes.
+If you are on your own, be prepared to wade through many red tapes.
 You will need to find a bilingual lawyer to help you.

 If you can find a local expat community online, they will have a wealth of information.
-One question I should’ve asked people before I arrived is what they paid in rent.
+I should’ve asked people before I arrived what they paid in rent.

 We ended up paying $4500 more pesos than everyone else because we didn’t know better (this is a couple of hundred dollars).